 During the first week of classes (preferably at the first class) a dated syllabus should be distributed by the instructor to all students.
-The syllabus should include the catalog course description, a description of assignments and approximate dates on which they are due, the attendance policy, the assessment method and grading procedures for the course, the materials required for the course, the Cortland disability statement, a statement on academic integrity, how to contact the instructor and other information deemed necessary by the instructor.
+The syllabus should include the catalog course description, course designation requirements (e.g., GE, PRES, WI, etc.) a description of assignments and approximate dates on which they are due, the attendance policy, the assessment method and grading procedures for the course, the materials required for the course, the Cortland disability statement, a statement on academic integrity, how to contact the instructor and other information deemed necessary by the instructor.

 For courses in certain accredited programs (eg. NRPA/AALR, CAAHEP) there are additional items that must be included on the syllabus, and faculty should consult the respective departmental guidelines.
-With regard to NCATE accreditation, specific courses in teacher preparation (eg. courses with the prefix AED, ECE, EDL, EDU, FSA, LIT, PED, SHH, SPE and other courses requiring special designation on the Teacher Education Council (/teacher-education/professional-education-unit/teacher-education-council/) website also require additional items that must be included on the syllabus, and these are noted in the "Components for the Cortland Teacher Education Course Syllabus," also found on the TEC website.
-Faculty should consult Teacher Education Course when preparing the syllabus.
+With regard to NCATE accreditation, specific courses in teacher preparation (eg. courses with the prefix AED, ECE, EDL, EDU, FSA, LIT, PED, SHH, SPE and other courses requiring special designation on the Teacher-education (/teacher-education //professional-education-unit/teacher-education-council/) website also require additional items that must be included on the syllabus, and these are noted in the "Components for the Cortland Teacher Education Course Syllabus," also found on the TEC website.
+Faculty should consult Section 410.12 Class Attendance for Students and Faculty (/offices/publications/handbook/part-four/index.dot) when preparing the syllabus.